microlinkhq/browserless/README.md

 You don't need to close the page; It will be closed automatically.

-Internally, the method performs a [browserless.goto](#gotopage-options), being possible to pass extra arguments as second parameter:
+Internally, the method performs a [browserless.[goto](#gotopage-options), making it possible to pass extra arguments as a second parameter:

 ```js
 const serialize = browserless.evaluate(page => page.evaluate(() => document.body.innerText), {